watermint/toolbox/doc/generated/file-sync-up.md

 ## Report: summary

-Report files are generated in `summary.csv`, `summary.xlsx` and `summary.json` format.
+Report files are generated in three formats, `summary.csv`, `summary.xlsx` and `summary.json`.
+But if you run with `-low-memory` option, the command will generate only `summary.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `summary_0000.xlsx`, `summary_0001.xlsx`, `summary_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `summary_0000.xlsx`, `summary_0001.xlsx`, `summary_0002.xlsx`...

 | Column           | Description                                         |